“Nature builds the world with forms and numbers. “Helena Bławatska

 Therefore, the helium element is the element of all life.

-Helium (He-4) is the perfect symmetry of the universe as it has 2 electrons, 2 protons and 2 neutrons.
-After the helium atom was saturated with energy (information), a hydrogen atom was precipitated, with 1 electron and 1 proton and 0 neutrons.
+Helium (He-4) is the perfect symmetry of the universe as it has 2 electrons, 2 protons, and 2 neutrons.
+After the helium atom was saturated with energy (information), a hydrogen atom was precipitated, with 1 electron and 1 proton, and 0 neutrons.
 It is therefore duality – asymmetry.
-From hydrogen, deuterium is formed – the isotope of hydrogen, which consists of 1 electron, 1 proton, 1 neutron.
-Deuterium produces tritium, the unstable isotope of hydrogen, consisting of 1 electron, 1 proton and 2 neutrons.
+From hydrogen, deuterium is formed – the isotope of hydrogen, which consists of 1 electron, 1 proton, and 1 neutron.
+Deuterium produces tritium, the unstable isotope of hydrogen, consisting of 1 electron, 1 proton, and 2 neutrons.

 Neon is the beginning of a new cycle.

 Each newly created element has more electrons, protons, and neutrons than the previous one, but it is the overload of neutrons that creates the new element.
 The neutron is the sound wave responsible for energizing the new level of consciousness in the understanding of the new “improved” information level, which is the number zero in vortex mathematics.